igorsoares0/t-SNE/README.md

 # t-SNE
-implementing the t-SNE algorithm, in a cosmetics dataset.
+Implementing the t-SNE algorithm, in a cosmetics dataset.